ktorch/ktorch/docs/tensors.rst

    | Read k value and store in previously created tensor

    :param scalar,list,array value: the k value to populate the tensor.
-   :param ptr out-tensor: a previously allocated :ref:`api-pointer <pointers>` to a tensor which will contain the new values.
+   :param ptr out-tensor: a previously allocated :ref:`api-pointer <ptr>` to a tensor which will contain the new values.
    :return: (null)

 ::